 What I am here to say is that roaming data charges can be expensive.
 Every megabyte that you consume while overseas is money out of your pocket, and if you spill over any data caps put on you, you’ll regret it when it comes time to pay the bill.
 You need to minimize your data usage when roaming.

 That’s where Onavo Extend comes in.
 Onavo Extend helps reduce incoming and outgoing data by routing your traffic through Onavo’s servers and caching or compressing all of that information.
-Use it in conjunction with Onavo Count, which analyzes and reports your data usage patterns.
+Use it in conjunction with Onavo Count [No Longer Available], which analyzes and reports your data usage patterns.

 Finally, for those of you who are planning to take a domestic vacation in the form of a road trip, GasBuddy is a vital app that you just can’t spare.
 However, it’s only available within the U.S. and Canada for now, so feel free to skip this one if you live elsewhere.